 Security Model

-Further, mime detection and content extraction are both inherently challenging and prone to errors.
+Mime detection and content extraction are both inherently challenging tasks and prone to errors.
 We advise against trusting without verification either mime detection or content extraction in high risk applications such as, for example, cross-domain filtering or search.

-Tika is not designed to identify or render safe files that are crafted to create parser differentials (such as with polyglots, chimeras, schizophrenic files or ...).
+Tika is not designed to identify or render safe files that are crafted to trigger direct vulnerabilities or to create parser differentials (such as with polyglots, chimeras, schizophrenic files or ...).

 Files can be crafted to evade detection, hinder analysis or otherwise cause mayhem in countless ways.

 Running tika-server adds its own security risks.
-Depending on the settings and what modules are loaded (tika-pipes, for example), it is possible to grant read and write access at the same level as the user running the application.
-We strongly encourage defense in depth with tika-server, including isolating access to its endpoints, setting up two-way TLS, and limiting its user permissions.
+Depending on the settings and the loaded modules (tika-pipes, for example), it is possible that a client could have read and write access at the same level as the user running the application.
+We strongly encourage defense in depth with tika-server, including, for example, isolating access to its endpoints, setting up two-way TLS, and limiting tika-server's user permissions among other standard security practices.